pingcap/dbt-tidb/README.md

 | SUPER                  |

 ### Running Tests

 See [test/README.md](test/README.md) for details on running the integration tests.

 ### Contributing

 Welcome to contribute for dbt-tidb.
-See [Contributing Guide](CONTRIBUTING.md) for more informations.
+See [Contributing Guide](CONTRIBUTING.md) for more information.